If you want to know about the site analysis or principle of daylighting design or active and passive solar architecture, please click the link.

 - Sites running east–west should be wide enough to accommodate north-facing outdoor space.

-- Overshadowing by neighbouring houses is more likely on these sites — particularly if multi-level housing is permitted, as winter sun is lower in the sky, particularly in southern latitudes.
+- Overshadowing by neighboring houses is more likely on these sites — particularly if multi-level housing is permitted, as winter sun is lower in the sky, particularly in southern latitudes.

 Orientation on slopes.